lanceengland/lanceengland.github.io/about.md

-# About Lance England
+# About Me

-I’m a Microsoft Certified Azure Solutions Architect, Azure Administrator, and Power BI Data Analyst.
+I’m a Microsoft Certified Azure Solutions Architect, Azure Administrator, and Power BI Data Analyst with over 20 years experience.

 My current role is Senior Consultant at [Improving](https://improvingatlanta.com/) doing systems integration in the health care sector.
-In the past I've been on Business Intelligence teams at both a Fortune 100 company and a internet-based property rental company, and served as Director of Technology for a non-profit.
-I have a Computer Information Systems degree from Georgia State University.
+Previously I have been on Business Intelligence teams at a Fortune 100 company and an internet-based property rental company, as well as served as Director of Technology for a non-profit.
+I hold a Computer Information Systems degree from Georgia State University.

 ![Lance England profile picture](/assets/img/lance_england.jpg)